Windhoeker Maschinenfabrik

-Windhoeker Maschinenfabrik (WMF) is a Namibian defense contractor located in Windhoek, Namibia and operated by the Namibian Defence Force.
+Windhoeker Maschinenfabrik (WMF) is a Namibian defense contractor located in Windhoek, Namibia.
+It is operated as a subsidiary of the Namibian Defence Force (NDF).
 WMF designs and manufactures monocoque V-hull armoured combat vehicles.
 WMF is responsible for the armoured bodywork fabrication while engines, transmissions and axles are built by MAN.

 History

 Windhoeker Maschinenfabrik was founded in 1939.
 It later provided equipment for the South African Defence Force and South West African Territorial Force.
-In 1977 WMF began manufacturing Mine Protected Vehicles.
-After the Independence of Namibia from South Africa in 1989, WMF was nationalized in 1998.
-The company functions as a subsidiary of Namibian Defence Force.
-Currently retired Major General Ben Kadhila is the Managing Director.
+In 1977, WMF began manufacturing Mine Protected Vehicles.
+In 1998, WMF was nationalised by the Government of Namibia.
+The company functions as a subsidiary of Namibian Defence Force and is part of the August 26 Group of companies.
+Retired Major General Ben Kadhila is the current Managing Director of WMF.